 - Make time for each other- connect on a personal level.
 Don’t talk just about baby.
 You are taking care of your baby by taking care of your marriage.

-- Ask family for what you need; involve them in ways that supports your marriage.
+- Ask family for what you need; involve them in ways that support your marriage.
 Develop healthy boundaries such as:

 - your new family comes first, respect your spouse and be careful not criticize (and require the same from your family)